 Available-for-sale debt securities are recorded at fair value on a recurring basis.
 Fair value measurement is based on quoted prices, including estimates by third-party pricing services, if available.
 If quoted prices are not available, fair values are measured using proprietary valuation models that utilize market observable parameters from active market makers and inter-dealer brokers whereby securities are valued based upon available market data for securities with similar characteristics.
 Management reviews the pricing information received from the Company's third-party pricing service to evaluate the inputs and valuation methodologies used to place securities into the appropriate level of the fair value hierarchy and transfers of securities within the fair value hierarchy are made if necessary.
-On a monthly basis, management reviews the pricing information received from the third-party pricing service which includes a comparison to non-binding third-party broker quotes, as well as a review of market-related conditions impacting the information provided by the third-party pricing service.
+On a monthly basis, management reviews the pricing information received from the third-party pricing service which includes a comparison to non-binding third-party pricing service.
 Management also identifies investment securities which may have traded in illiquid or inactive markets by identifying instances of a significant decrease in the volume or frequency of trades, relative to historical levels, as well as instances of a significant widening of the bid-ask spread in the brokered markets.
-As of March 31, 2017 and December 31, 2016, management did not make adjustments to prices provided by the third-party pricing services as a result of illiquid or inactive markets.
-The Company's third-party pricing service has also established processes for the

-Company to submit inquiries regarding quoted prices.
-Periodically, the Company will challenge the quoted prices provided by the third-party pricing service.
-The Company's third-party pricing service will review the inputs to the evaluation in light of the new market data presented by the Company.
+As of June 30, 2017 and December 31, 2016, management did not make adjustments to prices provided by the third-party pricing services as a result of illiquid or inactive markets.
+The Company's third-party pricing service has also established processes for the Company to submit inquiries regarding quoted prices.
+Periodically, the Company will challenge the quoted prices provided by the third-party pricing service will review the inputs to the evaluation in light of the new market data presented by the Company.
 The Company's third-party pricing service may then affirm the original quoted price or may update the evaluation on a going forward basis.
-The Company classifies all available-for-sale securities as Level 2.
+The Company classifies all available-for-sale securities as Level 2 in the fair value hierarchy.